 Knead the dough until it’s smooth and elastic, you can switch the paddle to the hook attachment and knead for about 10-15 minutes.
 You’ll notice the dough is a little bit sticky but it will be smooth and elastic.

 Grease the sides of the bowl with oil/butter and rub some on the dough.
 Cover with a clean towel and keep in a warm place to double up about one hour.

 After the dough has been doubled, deflate by punching down the dough to deflate.
 Cover again with plastic wrap and place in a refrigerator for at least three hours or more if possible, overnight.

-Grease the baking pan with oil/butter and set aside.
+Grease the baking pan with oil/butter and set it aside.
 Bring the dough out and shape into your desired shapes, you can form rolls, you can divide the dough into two and make 2 loaves if you would like to braid the dough.
-Divide the dough into two then you can roll the dough out using a rolling pin is recommended then divide into three then roll each dough into a rope then attach the three ends then alternate divided strands of dough to form a braid the dough.
-Cover the dough with a clean towel and keep in a warm place again to rise or doubled t takes about one hour.
+Divide the dough into two then you can roll the dough out using a rolling pin is recommended then divide into three then roll each dough into a rope then attach the three ends then alternate divided strands of dough to form a braided dough.
+Cover the dough with a clean towel and keep it in a warm place again to rise or doubled t takes about one hour.